DanieSimonlLowe/SENG301-ASS4/uc-seng301-cardbattler-asg4-student/SavedStuff.md

 #### What is its goal in the code?

--so that matiple types of AI's can exist each with diffrent behavours.
+-so that multiple types of AI's can exist each with different behaviours.
--so that the diffrent AI's all have to follow the same rules which is defined in the game.
+-so that the different AI's all have to follow the same rules which is defined in the game.

 #### strategy.png